const-ae/lemur/README.md

-Alternatively, we can use the matrix of differential expression values (`assay(fit, "DE")`) to guide the selection of cell neighborhoods that show consistent differential expression.
-In addition, `find_de_neighborhoods` uses the `fit$test_data`, which was put aside in the first `lemur()` call, to perform a pseudobulked-differential expression test.
-Furthermore, it calculates if the difference between the conditions is significantly larger for the cells inside the neighborhood than the cells outside the neighborhood (columns starting with `did`, short for difference-in-difference).
+Alternatively, we can use the matrix of differential expression values (`assay(fit, "DE")`) to guide the selection of cell neighborhoods that show consistent differential expression. `find_de_neighborhoods` validates the results with a pseudobulked diferential expression test.
+For this it uses the `fit$test_data` which was put aside in the first `lemur()` call.
+In addition, `find_de_neighborhoods` assess if the difference between the conditions is significantly larger for the cells inside the neighborhood than the cells outside the neighborhood (see columns starting with `did`, short for difference-in-difference).

 The `group_by` argument determines how the pseudobulk samples are formed.
 It specifies the columns in the `fit$colData` that are used to